CJ Opiaza: Other ventures

-Opiaza operates The Canvas, a pasarela coaching school, where she has trained several Filipina beauty queens including Dia Maté (Reina Hispanoamericana 2025), Alethea Ambrosio (Miss Supranational Asia and Oceania 2024), and Alexie Brooks (Miss Eco International 2025).
+Opiaza operates The Canvas, a pasarela coaching school, where she has trained several Filipina beauty pageant titleholder including Dia Maté (Reina Hispanoamericana 2025), Alethea Ambrosio (Miss Supranational Asia and Oceania 2024), and Alexie Brooks (Miss Eco International 2025).

-As a model, she has participated in events such as the 2019 Mega Fashion Week for L’Oréal, the 2021 Philippine Fashion Week Spring/Summer Collection, and the 2025 Bench Body of Work runway.
-In February 2025, she signed an endorsement deal with Bench, becoming a brand ambassador.
+As a model, she has participated in events including the 2019 Mega Fashion Week for L’Oréal, the 2021 Philippine Fashion Week Spring/Summer Collection, and the 2025 Bench Body of Work runway.
+In February 2025, she signed an endorsement deal and became a brand ambassador for Bench.

-Personal life

-Opiaza's younger sister, Princess Juliane "PJ" Opiaza, represented the Philippines at Miss Fitness Supermodel World 2025 in Vietnam, where she placed as 1st runner-up.